axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 ### Secure

 OKP4 is designed for security at the blockchain level (due to its decentralized nature and robust consensus mechanism), but also at the data level.
 The blockchain enforces rules such as access control that are immutable (except if consensus is reached to change these rules of course).
-That way, vulnerability will never be on the blockchain side, but on the user/provider side (if there's a breach in his own cloud infrastructure for a self-hosted data provider, or if a user gets his private keys stolen for exemple).
+That way, vulnerability will never be on the blockchain side, but on the user/provider side (if there's a breach in his own cloud infrastructure for a self-hosted data provider, or if a user gets his private keys stolen for example).

 ### Complex workflows

 A user/builder can design complex workflows such as thousands of datasets interact with hundreds of services to produce a single product or application.
-A set of tools is provided to enable anyone to easily build such workflows and innovate on how data can be used and shared trustlessly.
+A set of tools is provided to enable anyone to easily build such workflows and innovate on how data can be used and shared with confidence.

 ### Synergetic